Build a rock for a Flask application

 The Flask application should respond with Hello, world!.

-The Flask application looks good, so stop it for now using ctrl+C.
+The Flask application looks good, so let’s stop it for now by pressing Ctrl + C.

 Pack the Flask application into a rock